stuycs-gh-classrooms/10-nextcs-p01-snoopy-is-the-perfect-friend/README.md

 - YOUR ANSER HERE

 2D Array:
-- YOUR ANSWER HERE
+- Of the enemies class

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- Spacebar: shoot projectiles
+- Arrow Keys/AD: To move your shooter
+- R: to restart game
+- M/K: to choose at start if user wants to use mouse commands or keyboard commands

 Mouse Control:
-- Mouse movement:
+- Mouse movement: To move your shooter
-- Mouse pressed:
+- Mouse pressed: To shoot projectiles

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+CLASS INVADERS
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS
+  - Shoot (extra feature)
+  - Moving (extra feature)
-  - LIST METHODS HERE
+  - Display
+  - Boolean Life Status (dead/alive)
+  - Collission Checking

-CLASS NAME1
+CLASS SHOOTERS
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS